Aunestly/Aunestly.github.io/README.md

 This repository contains the source code for my personal portfolio website.

-**[View the live website here!](https://aunestly.github.io/)** *(Note: Remember to replace "your-username" and "your-repo-name" with your actual GitHub details!)*
+**[View the live website here!](https://aunestly.github.io/)**

 ---

 ## About This Project

 This is a fully responsive portfolio website built to showcase my projects, skills, and experience in data analysis and computer science.
-It features a high-tech, interactive design with a separate landing page and main content page for a robust user experience.
+It features a interactive design with a separate landing page and main content page for a nice user experience.

 ## File Structure